astorDev/archi/dotnet-appsettings/index.md

 }
 ```

 As you may, see most of the configuration is dedicated to the application logging.
-And here's the thing: we can easily imagine logging scope differing between development environment and production, but it's much harder to imagine that we'll have logging behavior differ for each environment.
-That's an example of configuration of the app **Behavior**.
+And here's the thing: we can easily imagine logging scope differing between the development environment and production, but it's much harder to imagine that we'll have logging behaviour differing for each environment.
+That's an example of an app **Behavior** configuration.

-**Connectitiy** is another scenario for configuration, which we discussed with connection strings in the previous articles.
-Connection strings most likely we'll be different for local debug, development, and qa environments.
+**Connectivity** is another scenario for configuration, which we discussed with connection strings in the previous articles.
+Connection strings will most likely be different for local debug, development, and QA environments.
 That couldn't be said about logging, though.
-We will most likely be fine with a single configuration from `apppsettings.Development.json`, so it's a pretty good idea to embed it into the project.
+We will most likely be fine with a single configuration from `apppsettings.Development.json` for Dev and QA, so it's a pretty good idea to embed it into the project.

 ## Any More Examples?